hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 3. Confirm deletion and click **Delete objects**
 ![Images/cidazure-common-reprocess-s3delete](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-reprocess-s3delete.png?width=500px)

-4. Locate your processed data.
-If you're modifying an existing deployment, your processed data will be in a folder called *azurecidprocessed*.
+4. Locate the processed data.
+If you're modifying an existing deployment, the processed data will be in a folder called *azurecidprocessed*.
 If you're redeploying the solution you should have taken a copy of the processed data and moved it to another S3 bucket.
-Once you locate the files, move them to a new folder called **azurecidraw** within your deployments S3 Bucket.
+Once you locate the files, move them to a new folder called **azurecidraw** within the deployments S3 Bucket.

 | | |
 |-|-|